NetickNetworking/NetickDocumentation/articles/scene-management.md

 ## Scene Events

-When you call `sandbox.LoadSceneAsync` in the server, for instance, `OnSceneOperationBegan` event will be invoked in both the client and the server.
+When you call `Sandbox.LoadSceneAsync` in the server, for instance, `OnSceneOperationBegan` event will be invoked in both the client and the server.
 You can use the `NetworkSceneOperation` parameter to know information about the scene load/unload operation like the current progress.

-`OnSceneOperationBegan` will be invoked when that scene operation finishes. `NetworkSceneOperation` struct includes a `Scene` getter you can use to access the ` UnityEngine.SceneManagement.Scene` struct.
+`OnSceneOperationDone` will be invoked when that scene operation finishes. `NetworkSceneOperation` struct includes a `Scene` getter you can use to access the ` UnityEngine.SceneManagement.Scene` struct.

 ### Using `NetworkEventsListener`